Curveballs, Nice, Great and Excellent throws are all ways to effectively catch Pokémon in Pokémon Go.

 Curveballs are challenging to pull off, but well worth practicing, and are vital for when you have limited Premier Balls for catching Pokémon in Raids or after Team Rocket encounter, as you'll want to make sure every throw counts.

 How to make perfect Curveballs with the 'L throw' technique

 Since launch, some players have adopted a technique that allows you to easily throw a Curveball with almost every attempt.

 The process is simple; spin the Pokéball going clockwise, then move the ball up the left-most side of the screen, and release at the same height as the Pokémon.
 Assuming the Pokéemon didn't move or attack, it should land and start the capture process.

 If you position it just right, you'll also land the ball within the circle, increasing your chances of capture and netting you bonus XP.
 And of course, if you prefer, you can release the ball on the right-most side of the screen - provided you spin the Pokéball anti-clockwise instead.

 YouTube user MegaToys Collector shows the L-throw technique in action:

-- Turn off the augmented reality (also known as AR) mode.
-Not only does this save on your phone's battery life when playing Pokemon Go, but it means the Pokemon are fixed in position and can be easier to throw balls at.
-That said, with some Pokémon appearing on screen at different heights and distances - such as the particularly annoying Zubat - then switching AR on and positioning it in a more accessible place on the screen could be a good idea.
+- It's highly recommended you turn off the augmented reality (also known as AR) mode.
+Not only does this save battery, but it means the Pokemon are fixed in position and can be easier to throw balls at.

 - Most of Pokémon Go's Bronze, Silver and Gold Medals and Catch Bonus requirements ask you to catch a lot of Pokémon - so if you need a reason to catch extra creatures while you hone your skills, then think about unlocking 'em all.